 A 500 word reflection on what you have learned in the process of developing this script, including a discussion of how you might revise the protocols or scenario your group was working with in order to bring the script to the level necessary for full production.

 Collaboration Skills 10%

 Attendance at all classes is compulsory.
 Students must demonstrate an ability to work collaboratively as part of a devising process through regular, effective participation in group work and contributions to the group's record of resources and performance decisions.
 Students who miss 3 or more classes will receive a grade of 0.

 Policy on Missed Work, Extensions, and Late Penalties:

-All late written work will be subject to a penalty of 2% per day unless prior arrangement for an extension are made.
+Because devising is a team sport, it is very important that everyone on the team work to the same deadlines.
+For this reason, all late written work will be subject to a penalty of 2% per day unless prior arrangements for an extension are made.
 Extensions will only be granted if the student can demonstrate that exceptional circumstances have prevented them from completing work on time.
 Assignments will not be accepted if submitted more than 7 days after the due date, except in the case of verifiable illness, accident or personal emergency.

 Students who miss 3 or more classes will receive a grade of 0 for Collaboration Skills.

 Please Note the Following Policies and Statements:

 You are expected to exhibit honesty and use ethical behaviour in all aspects of the learning process.
 Academic credentials you earn are rooted in principles of honesty and academic integrity.